saucelabs/sauce-docs/docs/dev/low-code/dashboard.md

 ## Display Settings

-Click the **Display** button to customize what you see on the Projects page, including the types of projects displayed, your preferred view, and how the projects are sorted.
+Click **Display** to customize what you see on the Projects page, including the types of projects displayed, your preferred view, and how the projects are sorted.

 <img src={useBaseUrl('/img/dev/low-code/dashboard-mgmt-settings.png')} alt="Display settings" width="400"/>